-We collaborate with many different non profit organizations including schools like PS 20 (the Clinton Hill School) and Little Red School House (LREI), and the National Council of the Social Studies (NCSS), Morningside Center for Teaching Social Responsibility, the Cloud Institute for Sustainability Education.
+This includes the innovation incubator, 1776 where we are members.
+And schools like PS 20 (the Clinton Hill School) and Little Red School House (LREI), Barnard College, Teachers College.
+They are also at focused organizations including Morningside Center for Teaching Social Responsibility, the Cloud Institute for Sustainability Education and the TED Residency.